Empower Your Practice

 Explore now >>

-Primary care has better EHRs than the secondary care setting, but I understand that it's still quite hard to get information from those systems.
-That makes it hard to use it to drive improvement.
-Having better IT for accessing the data that's on their systems and using it to measure performance would help to tell people how they're doing.
+Primary care has better EHRs than the secondary care setting, but it's still quite hard to get actionable data out of those systems.
+That makes it hard to use the data to drive improvement.
+Having better IT for accessing and analysing performance data would help organizations understand how they're doing and where change is needed most.

 There is a variety of different quality improvements tools available out there.
 Which are most appropriate for use in the private sector, and why?

-I've had quite a few discussions about this recently, and the main thing is having systematic approach to what you're doing.
-There's a quote that says,"All processes will fail if you don't follow them from start to finish, no matter what you're doing".
-The same applies to quality improvement."
+I've had quite a few discussions about this recently, and the main thing is having a systematic approach to what you're doing.
+There's a quote that says, "All processes will fail if you don't follow them from start to finish, no matter what you're doing."
+The same applies to quality improvement.

 You can pick whatever model you want out of the many tools in the toolbox, as long as you carry out the audit or Plan Do Study Act (PDSA) cycle systematically.
 You can't just collect your data and present it back as an improvement.
 You have to look at where we're not making an improvement, find out what the standards are, put together a useful action plan, and then monitor the effects of this or that action to see if they have made a difference to patient care.